buptlishantao/xbob.paper.tpami2013/README.rst

-You first need to buy and download the Multi-PIE database: http://multipie.org/ as well as the annotations available here: http://www.idiap.ch/resource/biometric/
+You first need to buy and download the Multi-PIE database: http://multipie.org/ and to download the annotations available here: http://www.idiap.ch/resource/biometric/